Androgenetic alopecia is a complicated condition involving hormones (particularly dihydrotestosterone) and genetics.

 1. hDkk-1 is secreted from dermal papilla cells in response to dihydrotestosterone (DHT).

-2. hDKK-1 levels are higher in the male pattern baldness (MPB) region of the scalp in those with androgenetic alopecia.
+2. hDKK-1 levels are higher in the hair loss region of the scalp in those with androgenetic alopecia.

-3. hDKK-1 inhibits the growth of outer root sheath (ORS) cells and triggers apoptosis (cell death) in them.
+3. hDKK-1 inhibits the growth of outer root sheath (ORS) cells and triggers cell death (apoptosis) in them.

 The outer root sheath encloses the inner root sheath and hair shaft.
-(The inner root sheath is the white thickening at the end of a hair shaft if it is pulled out).
+(The inner root sheath is the white thickening at the end of a hair shaft if it's pulled out).

-In the second study it was reported that the hDkk-1 gene (and the hDkk-1 protein it forms) respond to DNA damage by sensitizing tumour cells to apoptosis.
+In the second study, it was reported that the hDkk-1 gene (and the hDkk-1 protein it forms) respond to DNA damage by sensitizing tumor cells to cell death.

 It also states that:

-"The damage-induced increase in hDkk-1 mRNA levels occurred in many human tumour cell lines"
+"The damage-induced increase in hDkk-1 mRNA levels occurred in many human tumor cell lines"